“The Scientist” Lyrics Meaning (Coldplay)

 “The Scientist” is a song about love, loss, and regret.
 It captures the feeling of realizing too late what truly mattered and the impossible wish to start over.

 Love isn’t logical, and sometimes, no amount of thinking can undo a broken heart.
-This Coldplay classic leaves a lasting impact, reminding listeners that some mistakes can’t be fixed—only felt.
+This Coldplay classic reminds listeners that some mistakes can’t be fixed, only felt.

 You can listen to “The Scientist” on Spotify and Amazon.